 A laptop computer is required for students entering the information technology: network administration program.
 Laptop specifications are available at www.alfredstate.edu/required-laptops.

 PROGRAM STUDENT LEARNING OUTCOMES

 Organizations of all types and sizes need computer professionals.
 Due to the solid foundation in all the major areas of computer information technology and systems, job opportunities for graduates are wide and numerous.
-They include network administrators, systems analysts, project managers, user support, Web developers, security specialist, IT managers, and technical support staff, to name just a few.
+They include network administrators, systems analysts, project managers, user support, Web developers, security specialists, IT managers, and technical support staff to name just a few.

 Computer Engineering Technology